 This medieval town has covered bridges, waterfront promenades, frescoed historic buildings, and sun-splashed plazas with bubbling fountains—making it a spectacular, popular tourist spot.

 Lucerne is nestled along Lake Lucerne and lies at the foot of the Alps, surrounded by mountains.
-The lake is fed by the Reuss, which flows from the Urner Alps, and empties into the Luzernerschlucht.
+The Reuss feeds the lake, which flows from the Urner Alps and empties into the Luzernerschlucht.

 The lake has several arms, the most prominent of which are the Urnersee to the west and the Zugersee to the east.
 Lake Lucerne is a popular tourist destination, especially for those interested in water sports or hiking in the nearby mountains.

-Lucerne is a destination filled with iconic cable cars at both Mt.
+Lucerne is a destination filled with iconic cable cars at Mt.
 Pilatus and Rigi.
 There are several cable car systems that connect Lucerne with the surrounding mountains.

 We suggest you take the Golden Round Trip ticket to the top of Mt.
 Pilatus, including a boat ride on the lake, a ride on the world’s steepest cogwheel rail, and a cable car ride to the mountain’s peak.
 Like what you are hearing?
 Check out these best hotels in Lucerne, Switzerland, to make the most of your stay.

 However, there are plenty of other things to do that should draw you to Grindelwald as a destination.
 There is always plenty to offer in this stunning scenery all year round.

 This is not to undersell the beauty of the mountain trails, clear blue skies, and bright green pastures that envelop the beautiful surroundings, the charmingly-cute Swiss town, excellent local cuisine, and so much more.

 For many, there is the First Glider, giving you a chance to glide over the mountains in an incredible 800m zipline experience, coursing you down at 83 km/ph securely fastened and accessible as an eagle perfect for families with children looking for a once-in-a-lifetime experience.

 You won’t want to miss everything that Grindelwald has to offer, and you’ll want to soak in as much as you can.

 By far one of the most popular destinations in all of Switzerland.
 Lauterbrunnen is the gateway to the Jungfrau Region and is referred to as the Valley of 72 Waterfalls.